kalijauhari/project_ts/README.md

 <h2>📝 License</h2>
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code according to the terms of the license.<br>

-Feel free to explore and contribute to the Student Management System!
+<br> Feel free to explore and contribute to the Student Management System!
 Let's empower students and administrators with an efficient and modern management solution. 🎉